CuddlyBunion341/zhaw-moodle-video-downloader/README.md

 ## Notes

+- Filenames are guaranteed unique (using URL hash) - no accidental overwrites
 - Video URLs may expire after some time
 - Some videos might be DRM-protected and won't download
 - Large videos may take a while to download
-- The extension only works on domains specified in manifest.json
+- The extension works on all Moodle domains

 ## License